 FAQ about the NIKKEN water filter bottle:

 It is no longer just a great water filter.
 Rather, the new filter is state-of-the-art with nanotechnology.
-And the capacity of the filter to remove potential contaminants, including pathogens (bacteria, protozoa and viruses), from drinking water is now considerably increased.
+And the capacity of the filter to reduce potential contaminants, including pathogens, from drinking water is now considerably increased.

 The filter has a CLM (Charged Layer Membrane) filter media.
 This filter medium consists of a non-woven fiber substrate impregnated with nano-aluminum particles.
 These particles generate an electrokinetic field or charge field around the fibers.
 Water passing through the filter is exposed to this charge field.
 The charge attracts and binds negatively charged ions, similar to a magnet that attracts iron filings.
 Pathogens have a negative charge, which is why the CLM medium pulls them out of the water stream passing through the filter.